Corporate Governance

 The Company also posts all reports, stock exchange announcements and media releases and copies of significant business presentations on the Company’s website.

-Constructive use of the AGM
+b) Constructive use of the AGM

 The Board encourages full participation of shareholders at the AGM to ensure a high level of accountability and understanding of the Company’s strategy and goals.
 The Company provides information in the notice of meeting that is presented in a clear, concise and effective manner.
 Shareholders are provided with the opportunity at general meetings to ask questions in relation to each resolution before they are put to the vote and discussion is encouraged by the Board.

-Diversity policy
+a) Diversity policy

 The Company is committed to an inclusive workplace that embraces and promotes diversity.
 It is the responsibility of all directors, officers, employees and contractors to comply with the Company’s diversity policy and report violations or suspected violations in accordance with this diversity policy.